Skip to main content

 Improves insulin sensitivity and reduces gut-derived inflammation, supporting HPG axis function.

 Clinical data consistently reinforces these connections.
-Studies have shown that men with type 2 diabetes, the clinical endpoint of severe insulin resistance, are twice as likely to have clinically low compared to their insulin-sensitive counterparts.
+Studies have shown that men with type 2 diabetes, the clinical endpoint of severe insulin resistance, are twice as likely to have clinically low testosterone levels compared to their insulin-sensitive counterparts.

 Interventional studies further demonstrate that dietary strategies aimed at improving insulin sensitivity can lead to significant improvements in testosterone levels, confirming that this relationship is not merely correlational but causal.
 The evidence provides a clear mandate for using diet as a primary therapeutic tool in the management of male endocrine health.